dainst/idai-field/desktop/src/manual/manual.en.md

 Query parameters:
 * *schemaOnly (boolean)*: Outputs only the header of the CSV table.
 Only available for CSV export.
 (Default value: false)
 * *context (string)*: Specifies the context from which resources are to be exported.
 Possible values are "project" for the entire project or the identifier of an operation.
 Corresponds to the dropdown field "Context" in the user interface.
 (Default value: "project")
-* *categoryName (string)*: The name of the category whose data is to be exported.
+* *category (string)*: The name of the category whose data is to be exported.
 Only required for CSV export.
 Corresponds to the dropdown field "Category" in the user interface.
 (Default value: "Project")
 * *separator (string)*: The separator to be used in the exported CSV data.
 Only required for CSV export.
 Corresponds to the input field "Field separator" in the user interface.
 (Default value: ",")
 * *combineHierarchicalRelations (boolean)*: Combines hierarchical relations into the simplified relation "isChildOf".
 Only available for CSV export.
 Corresponds to the checkbox "Combine hierarchical relations" in the user interface.
 (Default value: true)
 * *formatted (boolean)*: Sets indentations for formatted output of the exported data.
 Only available for GeoJSON export.
 (Default value: true)